Johns Hopkins University Visa Sponsorship Jobs USA

 Which visa types does Johns Hopkins University sponsor?

-Johns Hopkins sponsors H-1B, TN, F-1 OPT, F-1 CPT, and Green Card pathways including EB-2 and EB-3.
+Johns Hopkins sponsors H-1B, TN visa, F-1 OPT, F-1 CPT, and Green Card pathways including EB-2 and EB-3.
 H-1B is by far the most common route for full-time professional hires.
 Green Card sponsorship is less frequent but does occur, typically for long-term faculty or senior research staff who have demonstrated sustained contributions to the university.

 Which departments or roles at Johns Hopkins University are most likely to offer visa sponsorship?